media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 = Who should use Advanced Coupons? =

-Advanced Coupons is perfect for store owners using WooCommerce that want more advanced features on their WooCommercec upon.
+Advanced Coupons is perfect for store owners using WooCommerce that want more advanced features on their WooCommerce coupons.
 If you need to run more interesting deals like BOGO deals and you want features like being able to restrict when and how a coupon is applied then Advanced Coupons is for you.

 = Do I need to have coding skills to use Advanced Coupons? =